-Some women quit because they expected fast results with weight loss or inches loss and normally as I discovered, every womans metabolism is different and everyone loses in different ways and time frames.
-But what I do know is most women will build muscle in the first month as they are getting use to the equipment and might gain a few pounds because of it, but, if they eat healthy and really do their workouts the way they should (and normally lose weight in the 2nd month),and by that I mean really work hard on the exercise machines, for example if you do 20 on the bicep machine?
+Some women quit because they expected fast results with weight loss or inches loss and normally as I discovered, every woman's metabolism is different and everyone loses in different ways and time frames.
+But what I do know is most women will build muscle in the first month as they are getting used to the equipment and might gain a few pounds because of it, but, if they eat healthy and really do their workouts the way they should (and normally lose weight in the 2nd month) and by that I mean really work hard on the exercise machines, for example if you do 20 on the bicep machine?

-HOWEVER, I will also say its also the responsibility of whomever is working at the facility to observe the members to make sure that they are using the machines correctly and see if anyone does require help, which is something I always did.
-But if your eating pizza and fast foods and eating at bad times, like late at night or skipping meals and such?
-That also puts you at a risk factor and all the exercise in the world will not help you lose that needed weight that you want to lose.
+HOWEVER, I will also say it's also the responsibility of whomever is working at the facility to observe the members to make sure that they are using the machines correctly and see if anyone does require help, which is something I always did.
+But if you're eating pizza and fast foods and eating at bad times, like late at night or skipping meals and such that also puts you at a risk factor and all the exercise in the world will not help you lose that needed weight that you want to lose.
 We also encouraged our members to do some walking outside the facility at home.

-My facility closed due to the current economic situation and being in a very small village/rural area and members losing their jobs, but just remember, what you eat and how much you exercise go hand in hand.
-Best time to exercise is in the early morning, it gives you more energy for the day and you tend not to eat as much because you feel that much better..pick one day to have a couple things that you love to eat- but in much smaller quantity, but eat healthy the other 6 days, use a lunch plate instead of a dinner plate, cut your food in half of what you normally eat, eat plenty of fruits and veggies that are in season and if you really have to snack late at night??
-As we all do??
+My facility closed due to the current economic situation and being in a very small village/rural area and members losing their jobs.
+But just remember, what you eat and how much you exercise go hand in hand.
+Best time to exercise is in the early morning.
+It gives you more energy for the day and you tend not to eat as much because you feel that much better.
+Pick one day to have a couple things that you love to eat- but in much smaller quantity, but eat healthy the other 6 days.

 One other comment, the Curves Smart?
-I know you have to pay more from what I have heard and I have heard pro's and con's as well, before you sign any contract?
-Ask those questions up front before you sign- ask if for some reason you can't continue your membership, is there a termination fee and if so?
-How much.
-I always in signing up someone spelled it all out as I use to be a member before I became an employee and I wanted to make sure everyone knew what they were signing.
+I know you have to pay more from what I have heard and I have heard pros and cons as well.
+Before you sign any contract ask those questions up front before you sign- ask if for some reason you can't continue your membership, is there a termination fee and if so how much.
+I always in signing up someone spelled it all out as I used to be a member before I became an employee and I wanted to make sure everyone knew what they were signing.